mptrsen/Orthograph/README.md

 	$ ./orthograph-reporter

-`orthograph-reporter` fetches the search results from the database and assigns ortholog relationships by triangulating reciprocal best hits.
+`orthograph-reporter` fetches the search results from the database and assigns ortholog relations by clustering best reciprocal hits.
 After it is finished, the output directory contains five subdirectories:

 a) hmmsearch.
 This contains all the HMMsearch output tables.